JasonVoss/JasonVoss.github.io/README.md

 # covid-narrative
 Interactive slideshow by region.
 Virus affects different areas at different times.
 User interacts to view mortality change over time.
+The mortality is expected to decrease over time as coronavirus testing becomes more available.
+In the early months of the pandemic tests were scarce.
+It is presumed that there was a population who recovered who were never diagnosed.
+Those that were severely ill were more likely to be tested.